etlbox/etlbox.website/doks_v0.5/content/en/docs/db-connectors/merge.md

 is passed, then you would need to use the `UseTruncateMethod`.

 If you use the ExpandoObject, the properties ChangeDate and ChangeAction are appended automatically.
-You will need to pass at least one IdColumn to the `MergeProperties.IdColumns` when using the dynamic approach.
+You will need to pass at least one IdColumn to the `IdColumns` when using the dynamic approach.

 ### Duplicate detection